Hobie Landrith: New York Mets

-Landrith played at catcher in the New York Mets very first regular season game on April 11, 1962 against the St. Louis Cardinals, batting 8th in the order and going 0 for 4 in an 11-4 loss.
+Landrith played at catcher in the New York Mets very first regular season game on April 11, 1962, against the St. Louis Cardinals, batting eighth in the order and going 0-for-4 in an 11–4 loss.
 The Cardinals stole three bases with Landrith behind the plate.
 Centerfielder Curt Flood stole two bases and second baseman Julián Javier also stole a base.
 Landrith was also charged with an error, one of three Mets errors on the day.
 Stengel gave up on Landrith after one game, giving the starting job to Joe Ginsberg.
 After Ginsberg had an 0 for 4 day in the Mets' second game, he then gave the job to Cannizaro.
-A round robin of catchers played for the Mets that season.
-7 different catchers were used, with none playing in more than 70 games.
+A round robin of catchers played for the Mets that season; the Mets used seven different catchers, with none playing in more than 70 games.

-Landrith's only home run as a Met came at a prime moment on May 12.
-He was set to pinch hit in the bottom of the 9th inning with the Mets down 2-1 against the Milwaukee Braves and all-time pitching great Warren Spahn.
+Landrith's only home run as a Met came when he pinch hit in the bottom of the ninth inning with the Mets down 2–1 against the Milwaukee Braves and all-time pitching great Warren Spahn.
 When Landrith reached the batter's box, Stengel called time out, going to the batter's box and whispering something in Landrith's ear.
 On the first pitch, Landrith hit a game-winning two-run home run.
 After the game, Stengel remarked, "I told him to hit a home run."
 In typical Mets form for the inaugural season, the win was almost voided when Rod Kanehl, pinch runner for Gil Hodges, failed to touch third base after the home run.
 Third base coach Solly Hemus gave Landrith a sign to slow down, then escorted Kanehl back to third base.
 If Landrith touched third base before Kanehl, Rod would have been called out and the Braves would have gained a win on a walk-off home run by the opposing team.
-After Landrith's game-winning blast, he had raised his average all the way to .421, including a one-month stint between April 21 and May 19 where he hit .391 with a 1.169 OPS, but even with his excellent hitting, the New York Mets were compounding one of the worst seasons in the history of Major League Baseball.
+After Landrith's game-winning blast, he had raised his average all the way to .421, including a one-month stint between April 21 and May 19 where he hit .391 with a 1.169 OPS.